hendriau/Summix/README.md

 - **filtered**: The number of genetic variants not used in the reference group mixture proportion estimation due to missing values.

-- **K columns** of mixture proportions of reference ancestry in the given local ancestry block.
+- **K columns** of mixture proportions of reference group in the given local substructure block.

-- **nSNPs**: The number of genetic variants in the given local ancestry block.
+- **nSNPs**: The number of genetic variants in the given local substructure block.

 Additional Output if **selection_scan** = *TRUE*:

-- **K columns** of local ancestry test statistics for each reference ancestry in the given local ancestry block.
+- **K columns** of local substructure test statistics for each reference group in the given local substructure block.

-- **K columns** of p-values for each reference ancestry in the given local ancestry block.
+- **K columns** of p-values for each reference group in the given local substructure block.
 P-values calculated using the Student’s t-distribution with degrees of freedom=(nSNPs in the block)-1.
   <br><br><br>